NinjaRMM/ninjarmm_screening/README.txt

 ### Step2

 There is a step2 executable that only runs on Windows due to the Win32 dependency.
-I made a feel changes regarding style and resource management that are described in comments.
+I made a few changes regarding style and resource management that are described in comments.
-I couldn't retrieve the software list but I could see improvements points throughout the code.

 ### Step3